To inform our practical programme and advance academic knowledge, we are conducting a multi-year research project in character and moral formation.

-In collaboration with McDonald Centre for Theology, Ethics, and Public Life, a research institute at the University of Oxford, and led by a new McDonald-Templeton Post-Doctoral Fellow, the Oxford Character Project is conducting cutting-edge theoretical and empirical research on character and moral formation, investigating and formulating postgraduate-specific accounts of character development, and using quantitative and qualitative tools to measure and improve practical programming.
+In collaboration with the McDonald Centre for Theology, Ethics, and Public Life, a research institute at the University of Oxford, the Oxford Character Project is conducting theoretical and empirical research on character and moral formation, investigating and formulating postgraduate-specific accounts of character development, and using quantitative and qualitative tools to measure and improve practical programming.
 We intend to publish academic articles, chapters, and books that disseminate the results of our research.

 Curriculum for Character Development